Download Restriction

 Definition

 Download restriction is a security setting that prevents readers from saving or downloading the original PDF file behind a published flipbook or document.
-Readers can view and interact with the content in the browser, but the download button is disabled or hidden entirely.
-The source file remains on the server and is never transferred to the reader's device as a standalone file.
+When enabled, the download button is disabled or hidden entirely from the viewer toolbar.
+Readers can still view and interact with the content in the browser — flipping pages, zooming in, searching text — but the source file remains on the server and is never transferred to the reader's device as a standalone file.
+This gives publishers control over how their content is consumed and distributed.

 Why It Matters